horizon-research/Overcoming-NSP-Noise/README.md

 ## Neural Network
 Due to the nature of image processing of noisy images, max-pooling will likely be used alongside some kind of edge dectection algorthim.
-This aspect very much remains in the research stage.
+This aspect very much remains in the research stage, but as of right now the goal is to train a Convolution Neural Network to indentify cups of coffee that have my name on them.

 #### Runs as
 ```$ IgnoresDarkCurrent.py```

+#### Intent
+Indentify Cups of coffee that are mine